-Ubisoft has announced a new role-playing game at E3 2019 called Gods and Monsters.
+At E3 2019 Ubisoft announced a new role-playing game, which was originally called Gods and Monsters.

-Find the first trailer for Gods and Monsters embedded below.
+Find the first trailer for Gods and Monsters/Immortals: Fenyx Rising embedded below.
 It's very much just a canned CGI reveal at this point, but it gives a good indication of what to expect from the game's style and setting:

 Gods and Monsters release date and gameplay